10 Best VPNs for Android in 2022 — Safe Apps for Your Phone

 - Protects up to 30 devices simultaneously

-Though ExpressVPN offers better speeds, VyprVPN is still a good option for a much lower price of $1.67 per month.
-And you can test VyprVPN on Android devices before you fully commit with its 30-day money-back guarantee.
-This lets you check you’re satisfied with the service and get a refund if you decide not to keep your account.
+However, it has a great price of $8.33 per month.
+And you can test VyprVPN on Android devices before committing with its 30-day money-back guarantee.
+This lets you get a refund if you change your mind.

 VyprVPN works on: Android 4.0 and up, Amazon Fire TV, Amazon Fire Stick, Chromebook, Windows, macOS, iOS, Linux, Smart TVs, routers, and more.